Master's Thesis Submission Form

 If you and/or your committee chair would like to request protection for potential copyrights or patents of the thesis or dissertation, a memorandum must be submitted to the College of Graduate Studies for the Associate Dean’s approval.
 If the Associate Dean approves the delay of publication, a signed copy of the request must be submitted to MP at the time of thesis submission.
 The embargo must be supplied to MP before the thesis formatting is approved and publication fees are paid.

 Some departments require a hard-bound copy for their own department libraries.
 Check with your department for specific requirements.
 For your personal copy, you have a choice of binding, cover color,* and paper type for your thesis.
+SDSU alumni can receive a quote for purchasing personal copies by filling out our printed copies request form or calling our office directly.

 *Due to variances among color monitors, the colors on your computer monitor may appear differently than the actual products.
 If color is important to you, please stop by the Montezuma Publishing office to make your selection.